 For poles that can't be replaced, then your options are limited.

-There are sometimes some replacement poles available for straight sections, but normally steel tent poles are of a specific shape for your tent model.
+Sometimes some replacement poles are available for straight sections, but steel tent poles are normally of a specific shape for your tent model.

 3. Contact the retailer

-The first thing I would recommend is to contact the shop where you bought it from, or if that’s not successful, contact another retailer that sells your brand of tent.
+The first thing I would recommend is to contact the shop where you bought it from, or if that's not successful, contact another retailer that sells your tent brand.

-Some retailers carry a few spares or may have some old stock that they could sell you.
-Of course, this may come at a slight premium depending on the part.
+Some retailers carry a few spares or may have some old stock they might sell you.
+Of course, depending on the part, this may come at a slight premium.

 4. Contact a spares supplier

-There are few suppliers that provide a service for tent spares.
+Few suppliers provide a service for tent spares.